Natural Disasters

 Every time I sit down to write, my hand reaches for the remote.
 I can’t help it, it is almost an instinctive reaction I have to blank pages awaiting eagerly to be filled with words.
 I wish I knew what it was that drives me to turn on that annoying TV.
 Although, on second thought, it seems only reasonable to expect that the straight and stiff lines on the paper might have a hard time competing for my attention against the lively images on the screen.
 But even when I try and force myself to turn my gaze away from the screen and back to the paper, I am faced with mutiny by the muscles of my neck.

 I recently bought a larger TV screen to enjoy the cinematic experience at home.
 The problem is that now movie plots feel so real that I can’t watch anything even slightly upsetting if I want to be able to sleep at night.
-Writing is the only thing that helps when I have trouble distinguishing what is real from what ...Read more
+Writing is the only thing that helps when I have trouble distinguishing what is real from ...Read more